 - Admissions Consultants – check out their website

-- There are numerous smaller shops that will hire people with experience in admissions.
+- Small Independent Educational Consultants – there are numerous smaller shops that will hire people with experience in admissions.

 2. Virtual Counsel